stormchaserroleplaying/stormchaserRPG/Talents/Bard/index.md

 #### **Cost:** 5 Character Points<br>**Actions:** 2
 *You unleash a string of insults.*

 Choose a creature that can hear you within 60 feet and make a [Performance](https://stormchaserroleplaying.com/stormchaserRPG/Skills/Performance/) check vs the target's Wisdom defence.
-On a hit, the creature takes 1dM psychic damage and has -1d on the next attack roll that it makes before the end of its next turn.
+On a hit, the creature takes 1dM mental damage and suffers -1d to the next attack roll that it makes before the end of its next turn.

 ### Virtuoso

 <div style="margin-top:-10px;"></div>

-#### **Cost:** 100 Character Points<br>**Prerequisite:** 660 CP of Bard Talents
+#### **Cost:** 50 Character Points<br>**Prerequisite:** 190 CP of Bard Talents
 *You are the epitome of music and magic.*

 Your Dexterity and Charisma scores increase by 2.
 Your maximum for those scores also increases by 2.
 Additionally, when you roll initiative and have no uses of Bardic Performance left, you regain a number of uses equal to your Charisma modifier.